Why use FreeBSD

 FreeBSD Handbook Chapter 23,

-including instructions on building the 'world' and 'kernel' trees.
-You'll need 'world' to build the kernel, so
+including the basic instructions on building the 'world' and 'kernel' trees.
+You'll need 'world' to build the kernel,

-you basically have to get the entire tree.
+so you basically have to get the entire tree.
+More on building the kernel/world yourself and updating it, later.

 On the Raspberry Pi, you can install the subversion client with the following command: